Workers Comp Automation – Can A Claims Adjuster Be Replaced?

 1. Investigate claims within 24 – 48 hours after receipt of the First Report of Injury. – This task could not be automated whatsoever as a human intervention would be required.
 The only automation here is basically already in place.
-The supervisor can track the three-point contact the adjuster performed timely.
+The supervisor can track the three-point contact the adjuster performs timely.
 The claims adjuster can track what duties they have performed on which claims.

 2. Provide benefits to injured employees.
-I would have to give this one to automation – except someone has to input the proper amounts into the software – that being the claims adjuster.
+I would have to give this one to automation – except someone has to input the proper amounts into the software – that is the claims adjuster.

-3. File proper forms with State WC Board.
+3. File proper forms with the State WC Board.
 This has to be one of the more automated tasks I have seen lately.
 As with #2, someone has to input the proper amounts and data into the software to make sure the right information is filed with the respective state’s Workers Compensation Board.
 Automation can help with making sure the forms are filed timely.

 4. Set initial reserves on new claims and review reserves on established claims (usually for increases).
 This area creates more hotly debated items than almost anything in claims adjusting.
 Check the two links in the first paragraph.
 I ran into a state fund that was using automated reserving software at the time.
 The results were far off from what I had expected for the file reserves.